On December 10, 2014, the very first episode of Serial dropped on the podcast charts.

 Adnan remained behind bars and we were left with a bunch of unanswered questions.

-Now, HBO is releasing a four-part documentary series called The Case Against Adnan Syed, which will dive deeper into the case.
+Now, a four-part documentary series called The Case Against Adnan Syed, is deep diving into the case.
 The first episode, Forbidden Love, aired on SBS on Sunday night.

 In 2016, a Baltimore judge granted Adnan a retrial.

-On Serial, we heard the case against Adnan hinged on Jay Wild’s eyewitness testimony, and cell tower evidence that allegedly proved Adnan was in Leakin Park at the time Hae Min’s body would have been buried.
+On Serial, we heard the case against Adnan hinged on Jay Wild’s eyewitness testimony, and cell tower evidence that allegedly proved Adnan was in Leakin Park at the time Hae’s body would have been buried.